leachtucker/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    The `useRouteMatch` hook provides acces to the match object, which contains information about the Route path like params.
 1. How would you explain form validation to someone who has never programmed before?
+    Validation is the act of verifying input data from the user.
+Sometimes, users mistakenly (or not) enter data that could cause the application to crash.
+Good validation should prevent this from happening.
 1. In 1-2 sentences, define end to end testing.
+    E2E testing looks at the whole user experience from start to end (or, end to end).
+In E2E testing, we essentially asks questions like "can the user perform this task?".
+We can then write programs that mimic user-behavior and test all the front-end functionalities of our site.

 ## Instructions